 8. Food sucks

 Eastern Europe isn’t known for its variety of exquisite dishes.
-Most of the dishes are a combination of three ingredients: bread, potatoes and meat.
+Most of the dishes are a combination of three ingredients: bread, potatoes, and meat.
 While it’s very hearty, it’s also very flavorless.
-If you’re there on a short trip or in the beginning of a more extended sojourn, you might find the food interesting and even exotic, but I can guarantee that you’ll quickly get tired of it.
+If you’re there on a short trip or at the beginning of a more extended sojourn, you might find the food interesting and even exotic, but I can guarantee that you’ll quickly get tired of it.

 Once you get tired of going out and eating bland local food, you’ll have two options: go to restaurants that serve international cuisine or cook your own food.
 The problem with the first option is that the international restaurant scene is rather limited in Eastern Europe.
 While there’re plenty of international restaurants in huge cities like Moscow and St. Petersburg, you won’t have many good options in the smaller cities.

 Here in Vilnius, Lithuania, a mid-sized city of half a million located in the European Union, my only reliable option is to have a decent, albeit pricy, burger.
-There are a couple ethnic restaurants that serve Mexican or Greek food, but they leave a lot to be desired; the Mexican food is bland, the Greek food is not only bland but also expensive.
+There are a couple of ethnic restaurants that serve Mexican or Greek food, but they leave a lot to be desired; the Mexican food is bland, the Greek food is not only bland but also expensive.
 Don’t get me started on the crappy pizza or flavorless Italian food.
 As a result, I simply all but stopped going out and now mostly cook my own meals.

 It’s situations like these that I miss living in New York.
 There, I can leave my apartment and eat any kind of food from pretty much any country I want, any time of the day, any day of the week, and within any price range.
-I also remember fondly my days of living in Brazil and Argentina, where I constantly ate fantastic churrasco or juicy steak, respectively.
+I also remember fondly my days of living in Brazil and Argentina, where I constantly ate fantastic churrasco or a juicy steak, respectively.

 If you like food with flavor (please remind me how spicy food tastes) or are a vegetarian, you’ll have a pretty difficult time in Eastern Europe.